specklesystems/speckle-docs/user/concepts.md

 ### How do I use branches?

 You can add as many additional branches to your streams as you would like.
-Some Connectors and the Speckle Web App give you the option of creating new branches and switching between them.
+Speckle Web App gives you the option of creating new branches and switching between them.

 Let's say you have a very large model you want to add to a single stream, but your collaborators from different disciplines don't want to receive the whole model every time.
 You could split the model up into different branches: `Structural`, `MEP`, `Architecture`.